Elizabeth Farm museum at 40

 Elizabeth Farm school holidays shoot

-History Kids in the Garden at Elizabeth Farm
+History Kids – Explore the House at Elizabeth Farm

 70 Alice Street, Rosehill NSW 2142